MikeSteiner/fancy-calendar/README.md

  - You should not use any of the existing calendar API's.
  - Each day should be represented by a cell large enough to **contain at least 3 of the meetings** for the day.
  - When a cell is selected all the meetings should be displayed in a pop-up window.
  - All meetings should be arranged by their starting time.
+ - Two meetings can't be placed in the same room at the same time.

 Please focus on the visuals, it is important to be responsive without the use of Bootstrap to demonstrate CSS skills.
 Use the following JSON to get the data from